 All hope to offer a safer alternative while replicating the blunt smoking experience.

-One company is taking it a few levels beyond tobacco-free and has created a rolling leaf that is one of the safest and healthiest alternatives on the market.
+One company is taking it a few levels beyond tobacco-free and has created a rolling weed in a banana peel leaf that is one of the safest and healthiest alternatives on the market.

 Natives Original Banana Rolling Leaf

 Los Angeles-based Natives is at the forefront of healthy blunt alternatives.

 While watching a documentary about indigenous natives on the Islands of the Bahamas, the founders noticed that the natives of these islands were smoking herb using banana leafs straight off the tree.

 This sparked an interest and got them researching to find banana leaf-based wraps to try for themselves.

 Everything from the leaf itself to the glue used for sticking the banana peel rolling paper blunt when rolling is 100% organic, vegan, non-GMO, and all-natural with no chemicals or tobacco.

 This helps bring you the cleanest smoke possible without sacrificing the things you love about smoking blunt wraps.

 Indigenous Natives around the world continue to live off the land and in harmony with nature.
 Our passion lies in reconnecting smokers with these customs through spreading good vibes and good ingredients in today’s modern world. – Natives